 Shipping times – most reputable sellers will take care to make sure your plant arrives safely, but delays that are out of their control can happen.
-So try not to order plants that may sit in hot mail trucks or travel long ways on hot summer days to ensure they’re not too stressed when they arrive.
+So try not to order plants that may sit in hot mail trucks or travel long ways on hot summer days to ensure they are not too stressed when they arrive.

 Triage once they arrive – Your new plant will be stressed from the long journey without sun or nutrients.
 So you’ll need to baby it for the first few weeks while it acclimates to your home.
 Make sure the soil you use is sterile and that they have the right sun and water conditions (aka don’t let them burn or wilt).

-Where to Buy Rare and Exotic Plants Online
+Where to Buy Rare Plants Online

 Amazon – I got my tricolor stromanthea on Amazon, a few carnivorous plants from Joel’s, as well as some more common plants from JMBamboo and haven’t had any issues to date.
 Though I try to buy from seasoned sellers.

-Take a plant leave a plant subreddit – Another one I have only lurked on and haven’t done yet as I’m still getting the hang of their rules.
-But you can request plants to trade or buy and many of the sellers have multiple reviews.
+Take a plant, leave a plant subreddit – Another one I have only lurked on and haven’t done yet as I’m still getting the hang of their rules.
+But you can request plants to trade or buy, and many of the sellers have multiple reviews.